Project dependencies are nothing Schedule dependencies.

 Like in previous example, you can identify an assumption when there is a task dependency.
 But you can also identify a project assumptions even when there is no dependency. e.g. resource cost is unlikely to go above $100 per hour.

 Similarly there could be pure task dependencies without any identified assumptions. e.g. you can ride a bus only after buying a ticket.

 Dependencies vs Constraints

-In many other cases the Project Constraints may not come because of an Activity.
-For example the Project Constraints could be due to unavailability of resources, shortage of budget, external environment etc. None of these is a separate activity of the project.
+In many other cases the project constraints may not come because of a dependency. e.g. constraints could be due to unavailability of resources, shortage of budget, external environment etc.

 Project Dependencies are considered solely between two Activities.

 - They could be either Mandatory or Discretionary.
 At the same time, they could also be External or Internal.